apalhinha/workout/content/exercises/auto/f/floor-l-sit-one-leg-support.md

 OrderFull_Last: "par-lsit-tuck"
 progressions: ["Floor L-Sit Progression"]
 progressions_weight: 3
+progressions_notes: "Work on an easy version, one leg at the time.
+Aim for 60 seconds in total, 30 for each leg"
 collections: ["L-Sit Friendly"]
 muscles: ["Shoulder", "Triceps", "Chest", "Obliques", "Abs", "Hip Flexor", "Quads"]
 flexibilities: ["Harmstring"]
+date: 2021-03-29T17:21:29+01:00
 ---